yoonsoo1/TaskTracker/README.md

-# Getting Started with Create React App
+# Task Tracking App with React JS

-This is a simple task tracker implementation using React!
+This is a simple task tracker implementation using React!\
 It helps you view all the tasks as a card that you can move around and check off.\
+\
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts